Integrations/Playwright

 Transaction triggering

 Agent clicks purchase, delete, or submit buttons without human review.
-Financial transactions, account deletions, and data submissions happen instantly.
+Financial transactions, account deletions, and data submissions can execute before a human notices.

 1. Install